Referrals

 • .participant.actor *: The source Practitioner.
 This element also accepts a Location or HealthcareService resource.

-• .participant.type: REF, for the person initiating the referral (i.e. the source). .type uses this valueset 🔗.
+• .participant.type: REF, for the person initiating the referral (i.e. the source). .type uses the encounter-participant-type valueset.

 2. Destination object